gregoryguillou/terraform-api/docs/INSTALL/AWS.md

 - `deploy` contains the "true" or "false" string and defines if the API is deployed.
 It is useful because you cannot add `count` in a module
+- `ami` The AMI that contains terraform Deck.
+For now it is not a published AMI so you must create the AMI and reference it.
 - `availabilityzone` defines the Availability that will store the API data
 - `configbucket` is the bucket that will be used to store the API configuration data